Aphelexi/WRO24_FE_MCD/README.md

  [Other] | Other materials or documentation regarding our vehicle

 ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾

 ## Robot Design
-  The vehicle is a modded (I forgot the name).
-We removed the cover, front and back bumper, extra lights, and the suspension mechanism from the base car, and we used metal cut parts to replace and to serve as a base and help mount the electronics.
-The original ESC and motor have been replaced with a different ESC and motor we bought from (I forgor).
+The vehicle is a modified [model name omitted].
+We removed the cover, front and rear bumpers, additional lights, and the suspension system from the original chassis.
+Metal cut parts were then used to create a new base, which also facilitated the mounting of electronics.
+The original ESC and motor were replaced with new components sourced from [supplier name omitted].

-  The robot works using its brain; the Raspberry pi and the extension board.
-The Raspberry Pi has control over the DC and servo motor which control the movement and steering using pulse-width-modulation (PWM).
-The raspberry pi has control over our camera and turns based off the detection system we have coded, these signals help steer the vehicle in the right direction.
+The robot is primarily controlled by a Raspberry Pi and an extension board.
+The Raspberry Pi manages both the DC and servo motors, which govern movement and steering through pulse-width modulation (PWM).
+Additionally, it interfaces with the camera and processes image data to guide the vehicle based on a coded detection system, ensuring the robot navigates accurately.

 ## Software Design
-  As the main brain of our vehicle, the Raspberry Pi runs on python and works by using its camera to dictate how the vehicle should move.
-This is done through filtering and checking each frame for the amount of walls on one side or the other of the robot.
-Despite the premise being the same, this method is changed depending on which challenge the robot is running.
-After finding how the robot should turn/move, we use PID to calculate the most efficient path to take. (yap about how pid works).
-Afterwards, the robot checks for lines to turn.
-In specific, we check for the orange line; because it is the brightest, most flambuouyant color.
-If we see the orange line within a specific box, we count a "turn". (yaddda yadda count turns 4=1 lap blah blh blah)
+The Raspberry Pi, functioning as the core control unit, operates using Python.
+It leverages the camera to determine vehicle movement by analyzing each frame for wall positions relative to the robot.
+This process is adapted based on the specific challenge the robot is addressing.
+Once movement decisions are made, a PID controller calculates the most efficient trajectory.
+The PID controller helps to minimize errors by adjusting the steering angle according to proportional, integral, and derivative terms.
+The robot also identifies turning points by detecting an orange line, which is selected for its visibility.
+When the orange line is detected within a predefined region, it registers a "turn."
+The system tracks these turns, where a count of four turns equates to one lap, and continues this process to complete the required course.
 ## ✧ Open Challenge Strategy ✧
-  During the Open Challenge, we take every frame recorded from the camera and filter for the black walls.
-Next, we draw boxes on specific locations in the frame.
-These boxes are used to determine if the robot is on a slant, done by measuring the pixels of "wall" inside the box. after this segment runs, we use PID Encoder to adjust the robot's orientation.
+This script is designed to use computer vision to allow the robot to adjust its orientation.
+The program begins by setting up the camera and motor configurations, and initializing the camera to capture images and centering the wheels.
+Afterwards, the script creates a function to draw regions of interest (ROIs) based on the captured images and another function to command the servo and DC motors.
+The primary loop processes camera frames to detect contours and regions with specific colors, adjusting the robot's steering angle using a PID controller to maintain a path based on detected areas.

+In its operation, the robot captures images and processes them to detect black and orange areas, which are used to guide its movement.
+By analyzing the size of detected contours within predefined ROIs, the robot adjusts its steering angle and direction to navigate the environment.
+The ultimate goal is to complete a series of turns while avoiding obstacles and maintaining the correct trajectory.
+The script includes a debugging mode to visualize the robot's view and ROIs, and it stops the robot after completing a set number of turns or when a manual stop command is issued.
   Here is an example:

   (Photo 1)